King-James-II/fullstack-capstone-project/README.md

-# Gift-Link Full-Stack Application v.3.1
+# Gift-Link Full-Stack Application v.3.1.1

 ## Tasks Accomplished:

+- Created RegisterPage and LoginPage components for user registration and login functionalities.
+- Managed form input states using the useState hook.
+- Implemented handleRegister() and handleLogin() functions for form submission events.
+- Utilized react-router-dom for navigation between registration and login pages.

+## Previous Tasks Accomplished:

 - Fetch and display gifts on the MainPage.js component.
 - Provide navigation to Home and Gifts from the Navbar.js.

-## Previous Tasks Accomplished:

 - Structured landing page content by modifying home.html.
 - Applied CSS styles to the landing page by editing home.css.
 - Ensured the landing page is responsive and visually appealing on all devices.